dsagman/picat/readme.md

 ![alt text](imgs/jane_street_python.png)

-It would be great to be able to call these libraries from Picat.
+It would be great to be able to call graphics libraries from Picat.

 # Resources